API Reference

 -

-rootNodeRoot node of your AST. jspicl will transpile the entire hierarchy. -
+rootRoot node of your AST.
+Jspicl will traverse and transpile the entire hierarchy. -

 optionsConfiguration options that affect the final output.